Monthly Tech-Tip | No tracking! No ads! |

 This is important because I am searching for a balance between the degree of melt fluidity of my original crazing glaze but having a thermal expansion to fit my porcelain (this is G3806E and F).
 With each adjustment to the chemistry to drop the thermal expansion I do a firing to compare the melt fluidity with the previous iteration.
 On the right I have too much boron, it’s melting more than I want.
 And bubbling.

-A cone 8 comparative flow tests of Custer, G-200 and i-minerals high soda and high potassium feldspars.
+Our melt flow tester is being used to compare cone 8 melt fluidities of Custer, G-200 and i-Minerals high soda and high potassium feldspars.
 Notice how little the pure materials are moving (bottom), even though they are fired to cone 11.
 In addition, the sodium feldspars move better than the potassium ones.
 But feldspars do their real fluxing work when they can interact with other materials.
-Notice how well they flow with only 10% frit added (top), even though they are being fired three cones lower.
+As a demonstration of that, note how well they flow with only 10% frit added (top), even though fired three cones lower.

 The vast majority of glazes are somewhat plastic (but less than clay bodies).
 They can thus be dewatered on a plaster surface and formed.
 Why do this?
 To make 9-10 gram balls and fire them on flat tiles (or inclined flow testers) to see their melting characteristics.
 We call this the GBMF test, it is surprising how much it can tell you about a glaze or melting material.
 To make the ball, mix the slurry well and pour a little on the plaster.
 It should dewater in less than 30 seconds (although there are exceptions e.g. glaze with Gerstley Borate).
 As soon as the water sheen is gone, scrape it up with a rubber rib, hand-knead it and flatten it back down to dry a little more if needed (leave it only for five or ten seconds and rework it.
 Repeat until it is stiff enough to form balls of about 12 grams.
 Stamp them with ID numbers and dry them.